Connecticut Whale (PHF): History

 The following season was then delayed amidst the capacity and travel restrictions during the pandemic.
 The 2020–21 season eventually started on January 23, 2021, with the entire season to be played at Herb Brooks Arena in Lake Placid, New York, without fans in attendance and teams kept in isolation.
 However, the Metropolitan Riveters were forced to withdraw from the two-week season on January 28 after several members of the organization tested positive for COVID-19.
 The schedule was then adjusted to have the top three teams at the time play a round-robin tournament to determine playoff seeding with the Whale as the second seed.
 Connecticut then lost to the expansion Toronto Six 0–6 on January 31.
 The next day, the team forfeited their final game to the Minnesota Whitecaps and withdrew from the playoffs citing concerns with increased positive cases within the bubble and protecting their players from the virus.
 Two days later, the league suspended the season before the playoffs could commence due to several more positive tests throughout the league.
-The league then re-scheduled the playoffs to be held at Warrior Ice Arena in Brighton, Massachusetts, with the Whale re-entered as the third seed to face the Minnesota Whitecaps, who they would have faced regardless of the outcome of the game the Whale withdrew from in Lake Placid, in a semifinal game.
+The league then rescheduled the playoffs to be held at Warrior Ice Arena in Brighton, Massachusetts, with the Whale re-entered as the third seed to face the Minnesota Whitecaps, who they would have faced regardless of the outcome of the game the Whale withdrew from in Lake Placid, in a semifinal game.
 The Whale then lost to the Whitecaps 7–0 in the semifinal game.

 On May 10, 2021, the league announced it had sold the Whale to a new independent ownership group called Shared Hockey Enterprises (SHE), LLC, led by Tobin Kelly, reducing the league operated teams to three.

+On June 29, 2023, it was announced that the PHF and its assets had been purchased as part of a bid to create a new, unified women's professional league.
+The league and its teams were dissolved in the process and a new league, the Professional Women's Hockey League, was slated to begin play in 2024.
+While Simsbury was not granted one of the six charter PWHL franchises, the New York franchise announced in November that it would host the majority of its home games at Total Mortgage Arena in Bridgeport, Connecticut.
+PWHL New York hosted its first game in Bridgeport on January 5, 2024.